Belloche/DraftShare/WeeklyReflection.md

 * Login looks better
 * Signup created but erroring

 I missed an entry last week but still got plenty done.
-I added bootstrap for responsive styling, createDraft is working nicely, and I'm currently trying to get my register for users working.
+I added bootstrap for responsive styling, createDraft is working nicely, and I added user registry, though you can't get access to the pages yet since the roles need to be added as well.